Soviet–Lithuanian Mutual Assistance Treaty: Pre-war treaties

 Lithuania declared independence from the Russian Empire on February 16, 1918.
 On June 12, 1920, following the Lithuanian–Soviet War, a Soviet–Lithuanian Peace Treaty was signed.
 The Soviet Union recognized Lithuania's independence and its right to the Vilnius Region.
 The region was fiercely contested with Poland and fell under its control after Żeligowski's Mutiny in October 1920.
-It was then incorporated into the Republic of Central Lithuania which was a short-lived political entity without international recognition.
-The region was ceded to Poland in 1922 at the Peace of Riga after the Polish–Soviet War and confirmed internationally by the League of Nations.
+It was then incorporated into the Republic of Central Lithuania, which was a short-lived political entity without international recognition.
+The region was ceded to Poland in 1922 at the Peace of Riga after the Polish–Soviet War and was confirmed internationally by the League of Nations.
 The Lithuanians refused to recognize Polish control and continued to claim legal and moral rights to the region throughout the interwar period.
 The Soviet Union continued to support Lithuanian claims against sovereign Poland.
-The Soviets supported as well Lithuania's interests in the Klaipėda Region after the Klaipėda Revolt and signed the Soviet–Lithuanian Non-Aggression Pact in 1926, later extended it to 1944.
+The Soviets also supported Lithuania's interests in the Klaipėda Region after the Klaipėda Revolt and signed the Soviet–Lithuanian Non-Aggression Pact in 1926, later extending it to 1944.